 *A family of one might be a child who does not live with a parent or other relative.

 MBIC payments vary based on your income and insurance status.

 If your child can get MBIC, you might have a monthly payment.
 The monthly payment is determined based on:

 - If you have health insurance through your job.

 - If you already get help through programs like the Health Insurance Payment Program.

-If you have insurance through your job, your payment could be up to $230 per month depending on your income.
-If you have insurance through your job and get HIPP, your payment could be up to $70 per month.
+If you do not have insurance through your job, your payment could be up to $230 per month depending on your income.